axiom-crypto/halo2-lib/README.md

 We provide benchmarks of multi-scalar multiplication (MSM, multi-exp) with a batch size of `100` for BN254.

-On a M2 Max Macbook Pro (12 CPU cores, 96 GB RAM) we ran the bench using
+On an M2 Max Macbook Pro (12 CPU cores, 96 GB RAM) we ran the bench using

 ```
 cargo test --release --no-default-features --features "halo2-axiom, mimalloc" -- --nocapture bench_msm